-The AVD voltage threshold value is relative to the selected LVD threshold configured by option byte (see
+The AVD voltage threshold value is relative to the selected LVD threshold configured by option byte (see section 14.1 on page 201).

 If the AVD interrupt is enabled, an interrupt is generated when the voltage crosses the V{IT+(AVD)} or V{IT-(AVD)} threshold (AVDF bit toggles).